brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 }
 ```

 > **Nifty snippet**: You might hear people say "Functions are first-class citizens in JavaScript".
 All this means is that functions can be passed around as if they were a JavaScript type.
-Anything that can be done with other types, can also be done with functions.
+Anything that can be done with other 7n hhb  , can also be done with functions.
 This introduces JavaScript to a whole different type of programming called **functional programming**.
 Below are some examples of how functions work differently in JavaScript.
 >
 > ```javascript
 > // setting functions to variables